EFFECTIVE JULY 1ST 2018 - DUE TO HIGH FIRE DANGER

 At the park’s average elevation of 1800 feet, there exists a diversity of plant life, from willows and alders at the river’s edge, to towering ponderosa pines and douglas firs along the hiking trails.
 Beneath these largest members of the plant community can be found a variety of grasses, wildflowers and shrubs, such as manzanita, ceanothus, poison oak, California buckeye, elderberry, toyon, bleeding heart, trillium and mountain misery.
 Wildlife is also abundant although most are wary of people and are not often seen.
 Animals such as black-tailed deer, raccoons, squirrels, skunks, porcupines, foxes, and even a few bobcats are among the many animals living in the park.
 And of course, always be careful of rattlesnakes which are native to this area.

 Fishing is permitted on the Bear River.
 In addition to the rainbow trout, most frequently caught, german brown, smallmouth bass, and blue gill are also common.
-All state laws regarding fishing apply here in the park, so please observe them.
+The fishing regulations of the California Department of Fish and Wildlife apply here in the campground.

-Bear River offers a wonderful hike through nature.
-With many trails provided to help you explore the park.
+Bear River offers a wonderful hike through nature with 3 miles of natural surface trails to help you explore the park and enjoy nature.
 Some trails are narrow and caution is advised.

 2500 Campground Road, Colfax, CA 95713